brunohensel/brunohensel.dev/content/posts/partially-applied-function-example.md

     return moviesDTO.map { dto ->
         Movie(
             id = dto.id,
-            buildImgModel = partiallyCompute(dto.backdropPath, dto.posterPath)
+            buildImgModel = buildPartialMovieImageModel(dto.backdropPath, dto.posterPath)
         )
     }
 }

-//Note: This is a closure, both backdropPath and posterPath are available within the body of the inner function. private fun partiallyCompute(
+//Note: This is a closure, both backdropPath and posterPath are available within the body of the inner function. private fun buildPartialMovieImageModel(
     backdropPath: String?,
-    posterPath: String?
+    posterPath: String?,
-) : (ImageType) -> MovieImageModel = { type ->
+) : (ImageType) -> MovieImageModel? = { type ->
-    MovieImageModel(backdropPath,posterPath, type)
+    val path = when (type) {
+        ImageType.Backdrop -> backdropPath
+        ImageType.Poster -> posterPath
     }

+    if (path.isNullOrEmpty()) null // for the brevity we're returning null, you could return a fallback ImageModel that displays local asset instead else MovieImageModel(path, type)
+}
 ```

-We partially compute the function, hold the paths' information _in memory_ and wait for the `type` information, when it's available, we finish the computation and return the fully constructed `MovieImageModel`.
+We partially apply the function, holding the paths' information _in memory_ and wait for the `type` information to be provided in order to create a fully formed `MovieImageModel` instance.
 This is what we need, since the type is decided by the UI layer, this is the only information this layer is responsible to provide.

 With the help of [coil](https://coil-kt.github.io/coil/getting_started/), we can pass `Any` model to be loaded, so depending on the component, we can create a _backdrop_ or a _poster_ model: